 Rathmullan, County Donegal

 Known for its rural, farmhouse-inspired aesthetic, Kinnegar doesn’t filter or pasteurize its product.
 The brewery’s core India Pale Ales Scraggy Bay and Crossroads show off the Kinnegar’s love of hops.
-Their core line also includes an amber, a pale ale, a rye, and a porter while their special releases include a variety of kettle sours and more.
+Their core line also boasts an amber, a pale ale, a rye, a porter, special releases, a variety of kettle sours, and more.

 Kilcock, County Kildare

-Whiplash is a relatively new brewery in Ireland which began its journey as a gypsy brewery (renting the equipment of other breweries) in 2016.
+Whiplash is a relatively new brewery in Ireland that began its journey as a gypsy brewery (renting the equipment of other breweries) in 2016.
 Its beers are now available not only in its home country but also in the United Kingdom, Spain, Italy, and the Netherlands.
-Search out Whiplash’s music-themed releases like True Love Waits, a German Pilsner and Bone Machine, an American IPA.
+Search out Whiplash’s music-themed releases like Blue Ghosts, a Pilsner and Disco Mystic, a Double IPA.